-I sold an old iPhone 6 this way and the only way I could've gotten more for it is if I risked dealing with a private party on eBay.
-I wasn't willing to go to the effort of listing it, dealing with a buyer (and potential scammers), and the allure of just mailing it with a pre-printed label was too strong!
+I sold an old iPhone 6 this way (and then my iPhone 8 years later) and the only way I could’ve gotten more for it is if I risked dealing with a private party on eBay.
+I wasn’t willing to go to the effort of listing it, dealing with a buyer (and potential scammers), and the allure of just mailing it with a pre-printed label was too good!

 ecoATM operates kiosks nationwide where you can deposit your broken or unwanted electronics in convenient locations for immediate cash back.
 They are usually located in shopping centers, strip malls, or other highly trafficked areas for ease of access. ecoATM acquired Gazelle in 2015, which helped them expand their presence into more geographic markets.